ThredUp Inc. (TDUP) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-To put it simply, ThredUp Inc. (TDUP) has had a better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To sum up, ThredUp Inc. (TDUP) has seen a better performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.